Cooked Salmon (1 Medium Salmon Steak (5/8 Inches Thick)) and Stir Fried Vegetables (1 Cup)

 Portion Control

-Add a side of lentils or chickpeas to your meal.
-These foods are high in fiber, which can help slow down the absorption of sugars.
+Add foods rich in fiber, such as lentils or chickpeas, to your meal.
+These can slow down the absorption of sugar.

 Add Healthy Fats

-Include a small serving of avocado or a handful of nuts like almonds or walnuts.
-Healthy fats can slow the digestion process and help stabilize blood sugar levels.
+Incorporate healthy fats like avocado or a small handful of nuts (almonds or walnuts) to help stabilize blood sugar levels.

 Discover